TomasHubelbauer/playwright-test-only/README.md

 I ran into an issue with `test.only` in Playwright in a work project.

+> Error: focused item found in the --forbid-only mode:

 In this repository I am trying to reproduce the issue.

 I set up both the work repository and this one by following the Getting Started